Moonflower Bud Stages: Things You Should Know

 Step 11: Winter Care

 In colder climates, moonflowers are often grown as annuals.
 If you want to overwinter them, bring the container indoors before the first frost and place it in a bright, cool location.
 Trim back the vines and reduce watering.
-Then let the moon flower plant go dormant.
+Then let the moon flower plant seeds go dormant.

 By following these steps and providing proper care, you can cultivate beautiful moonflowers in containers, adding a touch of elegance and fragrance to your outdoor space.